JSDoc/TSDoc conventions for @fuzdev packages.

 */

-export type AnalyzerType = 'typescript' | 'svelte';A wrong doc comment is worse than a missing one: it looks authoritative, so downstream readers trust it and propagate the mistake.
+export type AnalyzerType = 'typescript' | 'svelte';A wrong doc comment is worse than a missing one: it looks authoritative, so readers trust it and propagate the mistake.
 Coverage (presence) is the easy axis; correctness (currency) is the failure mode that actually matters.
-When refactoring a public API β changing signatures, adding fields to return types, tightening error semantics, or renaming constants β re-read the TSDoc on every touched symbol before shipping.
+When refactoring a public API — changing signatures, adding fields to return types, tightening error semantics, or renaming constants — re-read the TSDoc on every touched symbol before shipping.

 Common drift patterns to watch for:

-- @throws vs return shape β function declares @throws but the body
+@throws vs return shape — function declares @throws but the body

 returns null/undefined on the same failure path (or vice versa).
 The

-highest-value contradiction because callers branch on it
+highest-value contradiction because callers branch on it@param list no longer matches parameter order, or

-distinct error.data.reason was added, but @throws still names the old one
+names refer to renamed argumentserror.data.reason was added, but @throws still names the old one@see some_helper.ts points at a file that was

 moved, merged, or deleted